PickNikRobotics/rviz_visual_tools/README.md

 ![](resources/keytool_screenshot.png)

-Switch to the "KeyTool" in the top of the Rviz window and used keyboard commands "n" and "a" for next and auto, respectively.
+Switch to the "KeyTool" in the top of the Rviz window and use the following keyboard commands:
+ - n: next
+ - c or a: continue
+ - b: break
+ - s: stop

 ## API